FIND PROJECTS BY:

 Diwali

-Diyas (candles) - A Diwali Diya is a small lamp that is
+Diyas (Candles) - A Diwali Diya is a small lamp that is

 lit especially at Diwali (New Year's in India).
 Diyas are typically